Matter All-Devices Application#

 Architecture and File Structure#

-all-devices-common/: Contains the platform-agnostic core of the application.
-This includes:Core cluster logic and device interfaces.
+all-devices-common/: Contains platform-agnostic code, including:Core cluster logic and device interfaces.

 Base device implementations.